Fujifilm X10 vs Olympus PEN-F

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X10 does not offer wifi capability.
+In contrast, the X10 does not provide wifi capability.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the X10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X10 was succeeded by the Fujifilm X20, while the PEN-F does not have a direct successor.
+Both the X10 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The X10 was replaced by the Fujifilm X20, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X10 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X10 better than the Olympus PEN-F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.